How young people view the GAA will be the focus of a student workshop being held at the University of Ulster today (Thursday).

 GAA President Liam O’Neill will attend the event which involves students from the Ulster Sports Academy at the Jordanstown campus.

-He said: "We are delighted to be at the University of Ulster today for what is the latest workshop organised by our National Youth Committee.
+"We are delighted to be at the University of Ulster today for what is the latest workshop organised by our National Youth Committee.

 "The rationale behind the establishment of this Committee was to seek out and channel the views of our younger members on every aspect of the GAA and how it functions as an organisation.